Seasonal Influenza Information for Health Professionals

 This page contains information specifically for health care providers.
 Physicians, nurse practitioners and other health care providers offering primary care services in our communities can find information related to clinical guidelines and other important information pertaining to Central Health's seasonal influenza campaign.

 Central Health has created a toolkit that healthcare providers can use to promote influenza immunizations.
 The toolkit contains resources you can utilize during your immunization efforts.
 Materials are available for ordering through the Central Health Literature Depot.

-Vaccine ordering - Please complete the Influenza Vaccine Physician Order Form and return by October 15, 2019, in order to prevent a delay in your shipment of the vaccine.
+Vaccine ordering - Please complete the Influenza Vaccine Physician Order Form.

 For more detail, please refer to the NL Immunization Manual:

 5. Promotional Materials

 Materials are available to order from the Central Health Literature Depot located at James Paton Memorial Regional Health Centre.
 Please complete the Literature Depot Order Form indicating the materials you would like to receive and fax it to:

 If you require additional information or assistance, please contact Communicable Disease, Health Protection Division at 651.6238.